ExodusIntelligence/eve_client/README.md

      |          reset (int): Number of days in the past to reset.
      |
      |      Returns:
-     |          dict: Returns a list of vulnerabilities.
+     |          dict:A list of vulnerabilities.
      |
      |  get_report(self, identifier)
      |      Get a report by identifier.